hbkworld/streaming-spec/complex_types.md

 The signal has 1 scalar value.
 Synchronous output rate is 100 Hz

-- Each measured value consists of one member
+- Each signal value consists of one member
 - This member is a scaled 32 bit float base data type which is explicit
 - The time is linear.